 - Hypertrophy: 8-10 reps, so a cluster could look like: 3-3-2 or 4-3-3

-As you can see, the smaller subsets are all similar (1-4 reps), but they equate to a larger set, which correlates with a traditional set’s goals.
-Yes, in this scenario, power is a little bit extrapolated compared to traditional sets due to the smaller subsets.
+As you can see, the smaller subsets are all similar (one to four reps), but they equate to a larger set, which correlates with a traditional set’s goals.
+In this scenario, power is a little bit extrapolated compared to traditional sets due to the smaller subsets.

 - Power: 2-3 minutes